kyleparran/MMM_Homework_4/hw_4_writeup.md

 On top of this labeling, minute-level microstructure variables are compared across abnormal versus normal days.

+#### Threshold Choice

+We set the abnormal‑day threshold to 0.5 based on the day‑score distribution and simple sensitivity checks: varying the threshold in the 0.4–0.6 range yields similar rankings and microstructure contrasts while avoiding extremes (too few or too many abnormal days).

 ### Microstructure variables

 For each minutely snapshot, the following variables are examined: